lars-wobus/unity-blank-asset-directory/README.md

 See Unity's [documentation](https://docs.unity3d.com/Manual/SpecialFolders.html) for more details.

-### Leading characters to differentiate between personal folders and Unity special folders
+### Folders with leading characters to ease differentiation between personal folders and Unity special folder
-- When project grows and sharing files is required in the future, restructuring directories could introduce new errors
+Using an underscore as the leading character for folder names seemed to be a good idea at the beginning.
+But when new developers are joining the team or when files shall be shared between projects, problems could occure.
+Avoiding misunderstandings and avoiding restructurings of any project should to be primary goals for any Unity developer.

 ### Reverse Domain Name Notation (reverse-DNS)
-- Easy identification of the associated project for any file
-- Easy identification of the obsolete files
-- Less collisions when sharing folders
+Example: com.company.product

+Using the notation in shared projects reduces the amount of collisions.
+Moreover obsolete files, duplicates, different versions of a file and the associated project can be identified.

 ## Proposed structure for Unity projects of any sizes
 ![Sample content in Assets folder](https://github.com/lars-wobus/unity-test-git-submodules/blob/master/res/umlet/sample-directory-structure.png)